DivineOmega/DO-File-Cache/README.md

 You can easily install with composer.
 Just run `composer require divineomega/do-File-Cache`.

-If you are using Laravel, consider using the [Laravel Cache Driver for DO File Cache](https://github.com/DivineOmega/DO-File-Cache-Laravel-Cache-Driver) instead.
+If you need a PSR-6 cache, check out the [PSR-6 Adapter for DO File Cache](https://github.com/DivineOmega/DO-File-Cache-PSR-6).

 ## Usage